-The last two articles I've talked about some of the myths and realities of drinking milk.
+In the last two articles, I've talked about some of the myths and realities of drinking milk.
 I've explained how infants should avoid it, why it's best to buy pasteurized over raw, how milk doesn't really seem to help with osteoporosis and that it doesn't really cause cancer.
 Up until now, I've only referred to cow's milk.

 If you walk into a supermarket, you'll see dozens of products on the shelf with the name "milk" on the label.
 Here's how to choose between them.

 Lower your fat by moving down one step.
 If you're drinking whole, get 2%.
 If you're drinking 2%, move down to 1%.